peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBOREncodeOptions.md

 * A value indicating whether to encode strings with an indefinite-length encoding under certain circumstances.
 The default is false.

+### <a id='getKeepKeyOrder()'>getKeepKeyOrder</a>

+Gets a value indicating whether to preserve the order in which a CBOR map's keys appear when decoding a CBOR object, by using maps created as though by CBORObject.NewOrderedMap.
+If false, key order is not guaranteed to be preserved when decoding CBOR.

+**Returns:**

+* A value indicating whether to preserve the order in which a CBOR map's keys appear when decoding a CBOR object.
+The default is false.

 ### <a id='getAllowEmpty()'>getAllowEmpty</a>